environmental-forecasting/download-toolbox/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-IceNet could always use more documentation, whether as part of the
+The Download Toolkbox could always use more documentation, whether as part of the
-official IceNet docs, in docstrings, or even on the web in blog posts,
-articles, and such.
+official toolbox docs, in docstrings, or even on the web in blog posts, articles, and such.

 Submit Feedback
 ~~~~~~~~~~~~~~~